Synopsis of the Request for Proposal

 - The technical proposal shall not exceed 20 pages.

 - The proposal and ALL Attachments submitted via email SHALL NOT exceed 10MB.

 - VALIDITY of the proposal shall be for a period of 90 days from the date of bid closure.

 - Financial proposal shall be sent as a separate attachment and MUST be password protected.
-The password shall be requested from the best technically qualified individual (s).
+The password shall be requested from firms that meet the minimum technical score of 75%).